Guidelines for Staff

 While a code of ethics sets out how the company expects all employees to behave, there will be occasions when you want to emphasise the importance of particular behaviours to particular types of staff – for example, where it’s been the focus of regulatory scrutiny or operational shortcomings.

 You emphasise those particular ethical behaviours by building them into the job descriptions of relevant staff.
 This helps bring them to the fore during appraisals and in performance management.

 ?That’s where my track record as a long standing commentator on ethical issues comes in – I’ve written about the different roles for long enough to have sorted out the wheat from the chaff.
 What you get as a client is a structured, well thought out approach to achieving an ethical focus amongst particular disciplines.

 The leadership of a firm plays a pivotal role in ensuring that its people act with honesty and integrity.
 It’s often summed up as setting the right ‘tone from the top’ but what is that made up of?
 What is your existing tone like?
 And how can you go about improving it?

 Setting the right tone, and then maintaining it, is not always an easy task.
 It involves a number of different elements, applied over the short term and reinforced over the long term.
 Here are a few points to think about:

-A survey in 2011 of FTSE100 companies found that while 91% did refer in some way to ethics in their annual report, only 8% reported some form of measure of their company’s ethical performance.
+A survey a few years back of FTSE100 companies found that while 91% did refer in some way to ethics in their annual report, only 8% reported some form of measure of their company’s ethical performance.